jcu-eresearch/plone-user-doc/source/getting-started.rst

 If you cannot log in
 --------------------

+If you're experiencing issues logging in, first determine what sort of account you are using and follow the relevant troubleshooting steps below.

-.. ifconfig:: metadata['project']['auth'] == 'jcu-ldap'
+.. ifconfig:: 'jcu-ldap' in metadata['project']['auth']

     JCU Authentication
     ~~~~~~~~~~~~~~~~~~

-    Since authentication is provided by your existing JCU credentials, you
+    Since authentication is provided with your existing JCU credentials, you
-    should contact the `IT Helpdesk <https://jcueduau.service-now.com/>`_
+    must contact the `IT Helpdesk <https://jcueduau.service-now.com/>`_
-    with your queries or password reset requests.
+    with queries or password reset requests.

-.. ifconfig:: metadata['project']['auth'] == 'aaf'
+.. ifconfig:: 'aaf' in metadata['project']['auth']

     Insitutional Authentication
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~